dolthub/docs/content/guides/python/README.md

 as a Postgres or RDS substitute with additional versioning features.

-Several existing Python client packages ([example usage here](../guides/python_sql_server.md)) communicate with SQL servers in this way:
+Several existing Python client packages communicate with SQL servers and integrate with Dolt:

 - [`pymysql`](https://pymysql.readthedocs.io/en/latest/user/examples.html)